Plant-forward applications utilizing nuts from a southern-style boiled peanut hummus to dairy-free walnut cream to pecan meal as a flavorful coating.

 Nuts are versatile and nutritious and make great additions to whole grains, salads and vegetables.
 Although some instructors associate pecans with pie and peanuts with jelly, there are more adventurous ways to incorporate nuts into today’s culinary trends.

-Instructors can update their curriculum to include plant-forward, gluten-free applications that use nuts as a meat replacer for ground beef or pork or perhaps swapping a gluten breading for a ground nut meal, such as pecan or walnuts.
+Instructors can update their curriculum to include plant-forward, gluten-free applications that use nuts as a meat replacer for ground beef or pork or perhaps swapping a gluten breading for a ground nut meal, such as pecans or walnuts.

 Continue focusing on global cuisines in culinary teaching kitchens by including Asian satay sauces that pair sweet, spicy and peanut flavors and can be used on noodles, vegetables or other proteins.